danielguillan/responder/README.md

 ### 1. Define your own breakpoints

 Include the `respond-to-breakpoints()` mixin in your stylesheet and pass your list of custom breakpoints.
-Define as many as you need and give each one of them a name and a min-width value.
+Define as many as you need and give each one of them a name and a min-width value in pixels.

 *An example:*